 Life expectancy has increased dramatically in industrialized countries, making us more vulnerable to many age-related diseases.
-Glial cells play an important role in Alzheimer’s disease (AD) and chronic neuropathic pain, affecting more than 500 million people worldwide.
-In the US alone, this leads to annual costs of $600 billion for treatment and lost productivity.
+Glial cells play an important role in Alzheimer’s disease and chronic neuropathic pain, affecting more than 500 million people worldwide.
+In the US, Europe and Switzerland, this leads to annual costs of CHF 450 billion to the health care system.
 Conventional pharmacological treatments are only partially effective and are associated with significant side effects.
 There is an urgent need for the development of a safe, non-addictive, non-opioid-based therapy that also possesses disease-modifying properties.
 Recently, there has been growing excitement around treating neurological diseases using neuromodulation techniques.
-Flickering strobe lights at gamma-frequency of 40 Hz have shown very promising results in mouse models where microglia immune cells could be activated and contributed to degradation of amyloid- proteins.
-The current modulation devices, however, are comparable to that of early cardiac pacemakers, leading to fibrotic encapsulation within weeks.
-This is mainly predicated on the neural probe’s mechanical properties, given by the hard electrodes from the semiconductor industry.
-Our proposed approach for ten thousand times softer electrodes is based on nano engineered neural interfaces (NENI) - hybrid microstructured polymer pads covered by ultra-thin and soft nanostructured metal/elastomer compounds.
+Flickering strobe lights at gamma-frequency of 40 Hz have shown very promising results in mouse models where microglia immune cells could be activated and contributed to degradation of amyloid-proteins.

 Quelles sont les particularités de ce projet?